terjeio/ioSender/readme.md

 ---

 Current layout, most likely to change.
-Since using the VMMV coding pattern this is fairly easy to do.
+Since using the MVVM coding pattern this is fairly easy to do.

 ![Sender](Media/Sender.png)